Inertial fusion power plant: Design of an IFE power plant

 Several compression approaches attempt to do this including: Central Hot Spot Ignition, Fast Ignition, Shock Ignition and Magneto-inertial-fusion.

-ICF Research Institutions
+Research institutions

 Mockup of a golden hohlraum used in laser inertial confinement.

 This program was originally established as a way to develop Nuclear weapons, because ICF mimics the compression physics of a fission-fusion bomb.
 These facilities have been built around the world, below are some examples.